ckfinder/ckfinder-docs-samples/README.md

 </script>
 ```

 Note: In CKFinder 3 it is possible to load plugins from a URL, so you can point your CKFinder to the plugin using fully qualified URL.
-Note however that due to GitHub protection and sending files as `plain/text`, uging URLs that point directly to GitHub may not work:
+Due to GitHub protection, which sends files as `plain/text`, using URLs that point directly to GitHub may **not work**:

 ```js
 <script src="/ckfinder/ckfinder.js"></script>